zackforbing/ruby-submissions/1605/self-directed/pat_wentz.md

 **2. Code Quality**

-* 4: Project demonstrates exceptionally well factored code.
-* 3: Project demonstrates solid code quality and MVC principles.
 * 2: Project demonstrates some gaps in code quality and/or application of MVC principles.
-* 1: Project demonstrates poor factoring and/or understanding of MVC.

 ### Product Experience

 **1. User Experience**

-* 2: Project exhibits some gaps in the UX.
+* 4: Project exhibits a production-ready and polished UX.

 **2. Performance**